W6TRW Field Day 2024

 Click Here for Photos of Past W6TRW Field Days

 We’re always looking for help setting up stations, towers, and antennas, operating during the event, and dismantling the site afterward.
-To volunteer, click on the Contact tab above to send a message to acting Field Day Chair, Greg Shreve and Dylon Mutz.
+To volunteer, click on the Contact tab above to send a message to acting Field Day Chair, Greg Shreve, Dylon Mutz, and Mark Knight.

 ABOUT: